knime/knime-sdk-setup/README.md

 * Select ``KNIME Analytics Platform (4.x release)`` (which is in the ``org.knime.sdk.setup`` project)
 * Click __Refresh__
 * Give the baseline a meaningful name (e.g. ``KNIME Analytics Platform (4.x release)``) and click __OK__

+#### Apple Silicon Support (M1, M2, etc.)

+For Apple Silicon (M1, M2, etc. family of processors), determine whether you want to run native (aarch64) or under Rosetta 2 (x64/x86\_64) and download the corresponding JDK build _and_ the matching Eclipse build.
+Both have to be built for the same architecture, since otherwise some native libraries might not be properly resolved.

+__Known Caveats:__

+* If you depend on the Tableau extension, you must choose x86\_64, since Tableau does not supply aarch64 libraries.
+  In case you want to use aarch64 and don't need the Tableau extension, you have to remove the corresponding entries manually from the target platform definition files.
+  The entries you need to remove begin with `org.knime.features.ext.tableau`.
+* Some JDK version managers automatically install the build corresponding to the output of `arch`, which is `arm64` for native Apple Silicon.
+  In order to change that, the current terminal must be run under the specific architecture you want to use.
+  For example, to run Terminal.app under Rosetta (x86\_64 emulation), right click on the app bundle → "Get Info", and temporarily check "Open using Rosetta".
+  The output of `arch` should now show `i386`.

 ## Launch KNIME Analytics Platform